opensearch-project/sql/sql-odbc/README.md

 * Windows: `odfesqlodbc.dll`
 * Mac: `libodfesqlodbc.dylib`

 If using with ODBC compatible BI tools, refer to the tool documentation on configuring a new ODBC driver.
-In most cases, you will need to make the tool aware of the location of the driver library file and then use it to setup Open Distro for Elasticsearch database connections.
+In most cases, you will need to make the tool aware of the location of the driver library file and then use it to setup OpenSearch database connections.

 ### Connection Strings and Configuring the Driver